 Sports science changes.
 You don’t need a degree in exercise science, although it helps.
-You DO need a way to show that you’re up on the latest research and best practices for injury prevention for your sport.
+You DO need a way to show that you’re up on the latest research and best practices for preventing overuse injuries for your sport.

 That could mean simply communicating with your clients about what you’ve learned recently.
 It could also mean keeping up an official certification.

 This is especially important for those who host elite sports teams that encourage players to participate longer than a typical season.

 Be ready to explain your injury prevention plan and credentials

 Some of you already have an injury prevention plan and are passionate about training kids to avoid getting hurt.
 However, if you haven’t communicated those things to parents, it’s not doing much to help your business.